PixelSaver/Solstice/README.md

 ## About The Project

 ### Overall
 Siege W13.
 Unlucky number, but the theme being Winter is amazing.
 Still, brainstorming was hard.
+I wasn't able to get 10 hours fully, unfortunately, but Im still proud of what I was able to do.
+The enemy and the death screen are rushed, but alas.
+Survive the night!!

 ### What even is this?
 You're in a cabin, staring out into the winter day.
 Pick up a few calls, and watch the sun set.
 It's the winter solstice, and there's a long night ahead.
 Stay awake, stay alert, and make it past... the Solstice.
+* First person controller
+* Cabin, gun, and forest models
+* Nighttime environment
+* Enemies to shoot
+* Death once enemies get to your window

 ### What do I take out of this?
+Don't procrastinate...
+I had hours which I wasted, and now Ive an unfinished game.
+Dang.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>